ajayk-habilelabs/debounce-prototype-js/README.md

-# debounce-prototype-js
+# Debounce prototype in JS

-Implementation of debounce prototype in js
+Implementation of debounce prototype for functions in JS.